Outside Agency Sponsorship

 Boston University Scholarships, State Scholarships, and Outside Awards may be deducted from your invoice if they do not already appear as pending items.
 You must enclose documentation of an award letter with your invoice stub.
 You must also notify Financial Assistance of any outside award or state grant received after your initial award package.

 Please note: Federal College Work-Study Awards cannot be deducted from the amount due, as they are paid directly to the student for hours worked.
 Funds from the Federal Pell Grant, Supplemental Educational Opportunity Grant, and Perkins Loan Programs will be directly credited to your account when you have met the appropriate requirements.

 If you are eligible for Tuition Remission, please visit the Tuition Remission page of Human Resources.
 All other fees, room, board, and medical insurance must be paid by the payment deadline.

-Medical Insurance is required for all full-time, three-quarter-time, and international students.
-These students are automatically enrolled and their Student Accounts charged for a student Medical Insurance Plan.
-Plan information is available at aetnastudenthealth.com.
-We also have further information on our dedicated Medical Insurance page.
+Health Insurance is required for all full-time, three-quarter-time, and international students.
+These students are automatically enrolled and their student accounts charged for SHIP.
+Plan information is available at the Student Health Services SHIP page.

 The Sports Pass will automatically be charged to your Student Account if you are a full-time undergraduate or graduate student at Boston University.
 The Sports Pass will allow you admission to all home events for ice hockey, basketball, lacrosse and soccer – over 70 games and a value of over $600.